MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 11. In the **Microsoft Download Center**, a message indicating **Thank you for downloading Microsoft Azure Active Directory Connect** should appear. <br/>

-	If a **Downloads** window appears at the top of the screen, select **Open file** that appears below the **AzureADConnect.msi** file once it's finished downloading. <br/>
+	If a **Downloads** window appears at the top of the screen, select the **Open file** link that appears below the **AzureADConnect.msi** file once it's finished downloading. <br/>

-	If a **Downloads** window doesn't appear at the top of the screen, select the ellipsis icon (three dots) that appears the right of the User profile icon (the image of a person inside a circle).
+	However, if a **Downloads** window doesn't appear at the top of the screen, select the ellipsis icon (three dots) that appears to the right of the **Profile 1** icon (the image of a person inside a circle).
 In the drop-down menu that appears, select **Downloads**.
-If a **Downloads** window appears at the top of the screen and it includes the **AzureADConnect.msi** file, then select **Open file** that appears below it.
+If a **Downloads** window appears at the top of the screen and it includes the **AzureADConnect.msi** file, then select the **Open file** link that appears below it.
 However, if **AzureADConnect.msi**  does not appear in the **Downloads** window, then on the **Microsoft Download Center** page, select the **click here to download manually** hyperlink and then repeat this step to open the **AzureADConnect.msi** file.

-12. Opening the **AzureADConnect.msi** file initiates the installation of the Microsoft Azure Active Directory Connect Tool.
-The **Microsoft Azure Active Directory Connect** wizard will start.
+12. Opening the **AzureADConnect.msi** file initiates the installation of the Microsoft Azure Active Directory Connect Tool by starting the **Microsoft Azure Active Directory Connect** wizard.
 The first page of the wizard may appear and then suddently disappear, or it may not appear at all.
-If this is the case, then select the wizard icon on the taskbar.
+If either situation occurs, then select the wizard icon on the taskbar.

 13. On the **Welcome to Azure AD Connect** window in the setup wizard, select the **I agree to the license terms and privacy notice** check box and then select **Continue**.